C. bharati Singh & Kulshretha 1976 (doubtful synonymy Ð see description of C. bharati)

 Mentum (Fig. c.) with fourth laterals reduced to about the level of the 5th laterals (type II), 6th laterals pointed outwards; c2 teeth of the central tooth mentum well separated (type III).

-Premandible with inner tooth shorter (wear?) to about equal, and about 2-2.5 times the width of the outer.
+Premandible with inner tooth about 2-3.5 times the width of the outer, coming to a fine point (type B1).

 Distance between antennal bases greater than that between the S4 setae, which are separated by about 0.8 of the frontoclypeal width.